 Kim Van Dyke, creative director of STYLE, holds a B.S. in advertising design from the University of Maryland, and a M.A. in publication design from the University of Baltimore.
 She was previously art/creative director for Chesapeake Life, Lehigh Valley Style and Susquehanna Style magazine.
 She has received many awards for her design work, including an art direction award from the Illustrators Club of MD, DC, VA; first place in special purpose publications from the Press Association Affiliate; and an Award of Excellence from the Art Director’s Club of Metropolitan Washington, D,C. The International Regional Magazine Association has also awarded her best art direction of a regional magazine.
 Kim serves on the board of directors for the Crownsville Conservancy and her community association.
 She lives with her husband, two daughters and two dogs.

 Beauty editor Lisa Simeone spends her professional time writing for STYLE and hosting the radio programs World of Opera and the Chicago Symphony Orchestra Broadcast Series.
 She also writes the STYLE blog Glamour Girl, where she gets to indulge her passion for beauty and bargains.
-In almost ten years at STYLE, she’s written about architecture, design, fashion, travel and the arts.
+Since 2003, she’s written about architecture, design, fashion, travel and the arts.
 In her 30 years in radio, she’s hosted music, talk and news shows, including Weekend All Things Considered, Performance Today, and The Metropolitan Opera.
 She’s interviewed everyone from Jimmy Carter to Martin Scorsese to Rufus Wainwright to Placido Domingo.
 But she confesses her favorite reports were on bocce, the Hon Man of Baltimore, and the virtues of a well-fitting bra!
 She’s a graduate of St. John’s College in Annapolis and the Writing Seminars at Johns Hopkins University.

 Food editor and Baltimore native Mary Zajac has baked smearcase cake at 4 a.m. at historic Hoehn’s bakery, sampled reindeer jerky at the Bergen (Norway) farmers’ market, roasted coffee at home in a Whirley-Pop Popcorn Popper and has logged uncounted hours in the Pratt’s Maryland Room researching Baltimore’s historic buildings and traditions—all for the sake of a good story.
 She is a radio geek, cat owner and sewist who loves oysters, French fries and a good Manhattan (but not all three at the same time).
 Zajac is also the co-host (with Jonathan Palevsky) of “Word on Wine” heard on 91.5 FM, WBJC.